salcedoe/MtMdocs/docs/imageProcessing/ImageEnhancement.md

 # Image Enhancement

-!!! abstract "like snapchat or instagram filtering, but for work"
+!!! abstract "like Snapchat or Instagram filtering, but for work"

 ## Overview